AEPForGTE/ILLOD/README.md

 Running main&#46;py executes 3 tasks.

-- The 1st task checks wether an additional file for AEP detection is given.
+- The 1st task checks wether an additional file for AEP detection is placed in the input_data folder.
 It returns a list of detected AEP (Abbreviation Expansion Pairs) groups from that file.

 - The 2nd task generates a modified version of the requirements data by replacing some terms with their corresponding abbreviations.